andygodish/wikijs-storage/terraform/cloud/migrating.md

 }
 ```

 Once the backend block has been replaced with a valid cloud block, you will need to sign into Terraform Cloud and perform a `terraform init` command.
+To sign into Terraform Cloud via the CLI, you will need to create an API token in your Account Settings.